krahd/BatLLM/docs/CONTRIBUTING.md

 * **Arena Rendering:** The game uses a custom `NormalizedCanvas` context, meaning all coordinates for drawing are in the range 0.0–1.0 (where (0,0) corresponds to the top-left of the arena and (1,1) the bottom-right).
 This makes it easy to think about positions without worrying about pixels or aspect ratio.
 The arena is drawn as a square within the window with some padding.
 Bot coordinates (`x`, `y`) are floats in \[0,1], and a bot’s size (`diameter`) is also a fraction of the arena size.

 * **Bot Representation:** Bots are drawn as circles with a line indicating facing direction.
-Each bot also has a small on-screen text box attached that shows its current `x`, `y`, `rot` (rotation angle in degrees), shield status, and health.
+Each bot also has a small on-screen text box attached that shows its current `x`, `y`, `rot` (rotation angle in radians), shield status, and health.
 This updates in real time so players and observers can see the state without parsing logs.

 * **LLM Communication:** Communication with the LLMs is done via HTTP requests.
 The `Bot` class uses `kivy.network.urlrequest.UrlRequest` to send a POST to the configured endpoint with a JSON payload.
 For Ollama, the payload looks like: